Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 In a nutshell, Reactive programming is programming with Event Streams.

 React uses Reactive Programming to create a front end architecture that updates views with streams of events as they occur in time.
 Changing a value will update a view in React.

+Compare this to event based programming where events trigger code that explicitly updates elements.

 <!-- > -->